victorokech/cloudinary-speed/README.md

 ## Introduction

 Images make up a large portion of the overall web traffic.
 On Instagram alone, over 95 million photos are shared daily.
-Delivery images in a fast and efficient way can improve the overall performance of a web application.
+Delivery of images in a fast and efficient way can improve the overall performance of a web application.
 In this article, we will cover some techniques that can be used with Cloudinary to make this seamless.
 We will demonstrate how one can use Cloudinary to speed up their web apps.
-At the end of this article we will have a web application that loads faster retains more users and provides a better user experience.
+At the end of this article, we will have a web application that loads faster, retains more users and provides a better user experience.

-## PHPSandbox and Github
+## Github

-The final project can be viewed on [PHPSandbox]( https://phpsandbox.io/e/x/4pg3m?layout=EditorPreview&defaultPath=%2F&theme=dark&showExplorer=no&openedFiles= ) and the entire source code is available on my [Github](https://github.com/victorokech/cloudinary-speed) repository.
+The entire source code is available on my [Github](https://github.com/victorokech/cloudinary-speed) repository.

 ## Prerequisites